Gcp 180808 051 Compressed For Web

 Where will my room be allocated during my stay?

 Only our Penthouse Suites are allocated at the point of booking.
-SN801 and SN802 are located in the Annupuri Building and SN851, SN852 and SN853 are located in the Yotei Building.
+Annupuri West and Annupuri North are located in the Annupuri Building and Yotei East, Yotei South and Yotei West are located in the Yotei Building.
 All Penthouses offer great views of the resort, ski slopes, scenery or Mt.
 Yotei.

 What is the maximum occupancy and are additional guests allowed?

-Typically, this is 2 guests per bedroom.
-Exceeding this number without prior approval is not permitted.
-Only for our 1-Bedroom Suites, the standard occupancy is 2 guests, but we can accommodate a maximum of 3 guests due to the availability of an extra bed in these suites.
+The standard occupancy is 2 guests per bedroom, and exceeding this number is not permitted.
+An exception applies to our 1 Bedroom Suites, where the standard occupancy is 2 guests but a maximum of 3 guests may be accommodated with the addition of an extra bed prepared in the living room.

 Please find more details from our Terms & Conditions as stated in line "11.
 Accommodation, Extra Person Charge and Additional Items".